Social learning (social pedagogy): Application in education and pedagogy

 Social learning and social pedagogy has proven its efficiency with the application in practical professions, like nursing, where the student can observe a trained professional in a professional/work settings, and they can learn about nursing throughout all its aspects: interactions, attitudes, co-working skills and the nursing job itself.
 Students who have taken part in social learning state that they increased their nursing skills, and that it could only be possible with a good learning environment, a good mentor, and a student who is assertive enough.
 It means that social learning can be achieved with a good mentor, but one needs to be a good listener too.
-This mentoring experience creates what Albert Bandura called observational learning, when students observe a well-trained model/teacher and the students's knowledge and understanding increase.
+This mentoring experience creates what Albert Bandura called observational learning, when students observe a well-trained model/teacher and the students' knowledge and understanding increase.

 Experiences in the field for student teachers are a good way to show how social pedagogy and social learning contribute to one's education.
 Indeed, field experiences are part of a student's life in their route to their teaching degree.
 Field experiences are based on the social learning theory; a student follows a teacher for some time, at first observing the cooperating teacher and taking notes about the teaching act.
 The second part of the field experience is actual teaching, and receiving feedback from the role model and the students.
 The student teachers try as much as they can to imitate what they have learned by observing their cooperating teacher.

 Cyberbullying being an issue in schools, social pedagogy can be a solution to decrease this trend.
 Indeed, the bullied pupil can build a relationship with a particular mentor or role model, which in return can empower the student to deal with issues such as cyberbullying.
 This can work both on the victim and the bully, since both may lack confidence and affection.
 Using social pedagogy instead of punishments and reactive actions is also a way to derive from the traditional model of raising children, and teaching, which relies on punishments and rewards.